Kikobeats/cacheable-response/README.md

 If you don't provide one, this be used as fallback for avoid keep things into cache forever.

+##### serveStale

+Type: `number`<br/>
+Default: `0`

+Number of milliseconds after ttl has expired that we send the stale content.
+The get method will still be called, and the cache will be updated.

+Similar to `stale-while-revalidate,` this allows us to send a fast response while we freshen up the cache for the next visitor.

+The default value of `0` has no effect.

 ##### serialize

 Type: `function`<br/>